Elleined/go-file-server-api/README.md

 1. UPLOAD_ROOT_FOLDER: this will be the upload dir for all the folder and files.

 # File Validation
-1. Check if folder exists and is in upload dir
+1. Checks if folder is in upload dir
-2. Check if file already exists
+2. Checks if folder exists
+3. Checks if the file extension of file is in ALLOWED_FILE_TYPES

+### File Validation edge cases
+1. Only get the first extension name of file file.pdf.gif.png results to file.pdf only
+2. After that we need to ensure that the file extension matches to its contents when file is picture so thats file.jpg and user renamed it to file.pdf we need to detect this.

 ## File env config
 1. MAX_UPLOAD_SIZE_IN_MB: consumer can supply the max mb allowed.
 2. ALLOWED_FILE_TYPES: consumer can supply the only allowed file types to be uploaded

 ## File name
-1. consumer can supply the file name, if not specified it will defaults to uuid + filename
+1. consumer can supply the file name, if not specified it will default to uuid + filename